finsberg/simber-workshop-2022/lecture.md

 **Examples**

-* You run an experiment with different chips and different different doses of a drug and would like to analyze the data for a drug effect.
+* You run an experiment with different chips and different doses of a drug and would like to analyze the data for a drug effect.

 * You have data from different experiments with different cell lines and would like to compare the control chips.